 PNC Bank student loans range from $1,000 to $65,000 (depending on your degree) with terms from five to 15 years.
 If you sign up for autopay, you could get a 0.50% rate discount — higher than the typical 0.25% offered by many other lenders.

-With Sallie Mae, you can borrow $1,000 up to 100% of your school-certified cost (minus any other financial aid you’ve received) with a 10- or 15-year term.
+With Sallie Mae, you can borrow $1,000 up to 100% of the school-certified cost of attendance with repayment terms ranging from 10 to 20 years.

 Additionally, if you apply with a cosigner, you can apply for cosigner release after just 12 months of consecutive, on-time payments.